dwyl/phase-three/douro.md

 All joking aside,
-having river (or beach) access land is what I always wanted as a child. 💭
+having river (or beach) access land is what I always dreamed of as a child. 💭
+$$
 The STEM, creativity
 and _life_ skills learning opportunities of living on land are _significantly_ greater than living in a city. 🧑‍🔬

+What better way
+to learn about ecosystems
+than _living_ in one?

 In 20 years time I want to look back on today and thank myself